zaiah/vmsuite/README.md

 x --first-run               Build databases and all that jazz. x --rebuild                 Rebuild databases for new versions.
---no-server-setup         Skip the whole server setup step.
+--no-server-setup         Skip the whole server setup step. x --clobber                 Totally overwrite your old setup.
---update                  Update virtualbox.
---clobber                 Totally overwrite your old setup.
---download                ...

-## vmbackend
+## vmmaster

 Management of virtualbox itself
+--download			Download the software
+--deploy				Deploy an install somewhere (local or systemwide) --at					Set a different directory than the default.
+--as					Run as a different user. x --update        Update virtualbox.

 You can build for local testing by using the source code and forget root. http://download.virtualbox.org/virtualbox/4.3.0/VirtualBox-4.3.0.tar.bz2

 When you're really ready to build, use something else...

 ## vmimg